-The process outlined in the figure above is our first-generation process with an end-to-end time of approximately nine weeks.
-We are continuously improving our process with the goal of decreasing end-to-end time to six to eight weeks.
-Our manufacturing success rate across both CHIRON and THETIS trials as of December 14, 2020 was 73% in the last 15 patients and 46% across all 28 patients.
+The process outlined in the figure above is our first-generation process, which we are continuously improving with the goal of decreasing end-to-end time to 6-8 weeks.
+Our manufacturing success rate across both CHIRON and THETIS trials is % in the last patients and % across all patients.
 This improvement has been driven by optimization of the end-to-end process.
-The cryopreservation of tumor, TIL, dendritic cell intermediates and cNeT enables flexibility for global supply of drug product designed to meet the clinical needs of patients.
-We are developing new generations of our VELOS process to enable us to provide higher doses of our cNeT.
+The cryopreservation of tumor, TIL, dendritic cell intermediates and cNeTs enables flexibility for global supply of drug product designed to meet the clinical needs of patients.